okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-groups-claim/main/index.md

 You can add a Groups claim to ID tokens for any combination of App Groups and User Groups to perform single sign-on (SSO) using the Okta Org Authorization Server.
 You can also add a Groups claim to ID tokens and access tokens to perform authentication and authorization using a Custom Authorization Server.

 ---

 **Learning outcomes**

-Add a Groups claim to ID tokens and access tokens to perform authentication and authorization.
+* Add a Groups claim to ID tokens and access tokens to perform authentication and authorization.
+* Build a request URL to test the full authentication flow.

 **What you need**